This article describes how you can configure Cloud Identity or G Suite to use Azure AD as IdP and source for identities.

 gmail.com domain, G Suite and

-Cloud Identity accounts must be associated with a custom domain.
-For
+Cloud Identity accounts need to be associated with a custom domain.

-- Primary domain: This domain identifies the Cloud Identity account and is used as the name for the organization in Google Cloud.
-When signing up for Cloud Identity, you must specify this domain name.
+- Primary domain: This domain identifies the Cloud Identity or G Suite account and is used as the name for the organization in Google Cloud.
+When signing up for Cloud Identity or G Suite, you must specify this domain name.

 - Secondary domain: Along with the primary domain, you can associate

-other, secondary domains with a Cloud Identity directory.
+other, secondary domains with a Cloud Identity or G Suite account.
 Each

 example.comis the primary domain and